- Who We Are

 There are many mental health facilities NJ to choose from, but at Relevance Recovery, we believe we take a unique approach that sets us apart.
 Rather than rely solely on traditional therapy methods, we offer holistic, multidisciplinary, integrative drug rehab that provides the perfect mind body balance.

 We begin by assessing each patient’s unique situation to come up with a therapy plan that is right for them.
-This could include the basics, like psychotherapy, as well as alternative strategies like acupuncture, massage, biofeedback, yoga, acupuncture and more.
+This could include the basics, like psychotherapy, as well as alternative strategies like massage, biofeedback, yoga, and more.
 We recommend a healthy exercise and food regimen to support rehab goals.

 After a patient dealing with addiction graduates our outpatient mental health treatment, they move on to a sober living facility.
 Here, they are taught the skills they need to be successful while making this important transition.
 They also continue to participate in therapy in the form of CFC, a nonprofit substance abuse prevention program.